|

 Inside, I inspected the cabinet base carefully and wiped everything down with a damp rag – making sure no dust was left behind.

 Depending on where you do this, you may want to be more particular about your set-up.
 We used our garage and laid down plastic drop cloths.
 We used old wood trim as a “stand” for keeping the cabinets off the ground.
+Anything to keep them elevated off of the ground.

 25. Set up your paint sprayer according to manufacturer’s instructions.